gooddata/GoodData-CL/cli-distro/examples/hr/README.md

 For the sake of simplicity, only some of the date related attributes are displayed.

-The 'Salary' dataset will be added, connect and populated by running the following command:
+The _Salary_ dataset will be added, connected and populated by running the following command:

 _Windows:_